vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 from pymycobot import MyCobot, Angle, Coord, utils
 ```

-Example Use of Coordinates and Joing Angles: Cobot Sits and Stands Up Again
+Example Use of Coordinates and Joing Angles: The Cobot Sits and Stands Up Again
 ```python
 from pymycobot.mycobot import MyCobot import time